tpwo/pyzet/README.md

 * <http://described-example.com/> -- This is an example description
 * <http://example.com/>
 ```

+`--` is used here as poor man's [En
+dash](https://en.wikipedia.org/wiki/Dash#En_dash) as it's not available
+directly from ASCII.
+However, this won't matter as long as `Refs` are
+not parsed by pyzet.

 If description is longer, break line after 72 characters and put a blank
 line between references: